 See the UNK Undergraduate Catalog for additional program information: http://aaunk.unk.edu/catalogs/current/bm/bmmuspr.asp

 The Bachelor of Music in Musical Theatre is a professional undergraduate degree that provides training for singer-actors who wish to pursue careers as performers in musical theatre.
-Offered as a music emphasis program through the Department of Music and Performing Arts, the student's training is divided among courses in music, musical theatre, theater and dance.
+Offered as a music emphasis program through the Department of Music,Theatre, and Dance, the student's training is divided among courses in music, musical theatre, theater and dance.
 Students aspiring to a career in musical theatre must demonstrate a high level of talent and proficiency as a singer, actor and dancer.
 The intensity of studio training and its comprehensive nature require that students be able to excel in several areas of this multi-faceted program that embraces all the performing arts.
 The music theatre curriculum provides a broad-based education in the performing arts, which includes general studies, along with music, theatre and dance curriculum.
 As such, students enjoy the opportunity to participate in programs of scenes from musical theater, as well as fully mounted productions.
 Performances in dance productions, recital, and participation in ensembles add another dimension to the student's program.

 See the UNK Undergraduate Catalog for additional program information: http://aaunk.unk.edu/catalogs/current/bm/bmmusmt.asp